dmbarbour/wikilon/docs/AwelonLang.md

 ## Words

 Words are identified by a sequence of UTF-8 characters with a few limitations.
 The blacklist is `@[]<>(){},;|&=\"`, SP, C0, and DEL.
 Developers are encouraged to further limit words to symbols that will not need escaped in external contexts, such as URLs, natural language, or editable views.
+While there is no hard restriction on word sizes, I would also encourage developers to keep words relatively short.

-Words are not defined by the evaluator.
-Instead, words are defined in an external dictionary, described later.
-There are some limitations on which words may be user-defined.
-For example, the four primitives `a`, `b`, `c`, and `d` may not be redefined.
-Words such as `42` are reserved for defining the associated number.
+User defined words are represented in a dictionary, described later.
+Some words are automatically defined, including the four primitives `a`, `b`, `c`, `d` and number words such as `42`.

 ## Data